dorsic/inky_co2/README.md

 ### New Font

 True Type fonts are used for displaying text and number.
 Donwload a TTF file of your choise and use the provided _font-to-py.py_ script to generate python representation.
-With the ```-c``` paraneter only required characters can be extracted to minimize memory consumption.
+With the ```-c``` parameter only required characters can be extracted to minimize memory consumption.

 ```
 python3 font-to-py.py -c "0123456789pm%°C" Amatic-Bold.ttf 64 microAmatic64bs.py